JohannesJolkkonen/Azure-Datalake-Organizer/README.md

 - Azure Automation was used to move the blobs mostly for learning purposes, but implementing all the scripts with Azure Functions would probably be better due to faster startup.

-- In case of error(s) moving a blob, the runbook sends an alert Message to a Teams-channel using a webhook connector.
+- In case of error(s) moving a blob, the runbook sends an alert Message to a dedicated Teams-channel using a webhook connector.
 The webhook address is stored and retrieved with AzAutomate Variables.

 ## Services Used